Trouverecc/Data_analysis_tju/README.md

 Task 1: Design a questionnaire.

-Task 2: Make data kanban (using Titanic accident data).
+Task 2: Make dashboard (using Titanic accident data).

 Task 3: Draw a Knowledge Map (with VOSviewer).